ztn.sh healthchecks is a service for monitoring cron jobs (see guide) and similar periodic processes:

 Ping URL.
 Each check has a unique Ping URL.
 Clients (cron jobs, background workers, batch scripts, scheduled tasks, web services) make HTTP requests to the ping URL to signal a start of the execution, a success, or a failure.

-You should treat ping URLs as secrets.
+You should treat check UUIDs and project Ping keys as secrets.
 If you make them public, anybody can send telemetry signals to your checks and mess with your monitoring.

 Grace Time is one of the configuration parameters you can set for each check.
 It is the additional time to wait before sending an alert when a check is late.
 Use this parameter to account for small, expected deviations in job execution times.
 If you use "start" signals to measure job execution time, Grace Time also sets the maximum allowed time gap between "start" and "success" signals.
 If a job sends a "start" signal but then does not send a "success" signal within grace time, ztn.sh healthchecks will assume the job has failed, and send out alerts.